The questions below are some we’ve gotten in the past – hope you find the info useful!

 Note: for more info on clothes and shoes for swing dancing, vintage clothes, etc… click here.

-No. For our Hepcats Swing Dance Club classes, dance partners are not required, single dancers are welcome.
+Do I need a partner for the Hepcats swing dance classes?
+No. For our classes, dance partners are not required, single dancers are welcome.
 Of course, if you can bring a dance partner, that’s fine.
 And bring your family and friends, the more, the merrier!

 An exception is a “Jam Circle” (assuming you have the technique and skill set to perform aerials in a jam circle).
 In a jam circle, a circle of spectators is formed and swing dancers enter the circle one couple at a time, showing the spectators their best “stuff”.
 In this environment, innocent people/bystanders would not be able to wander into the path of dancers performing aerials/air steps.